microsoft/figure/README.md

 # FiGURe: Simple and Efficient Unsupervised Node Representations with Filter Augmentations

 This repo contains the code for our paper accepted at NeurIPS'23 and MLG, KDD'23.
+Our preprint can be found here: https://arxiv.org/abs/2310.01892.

 ## Citation